reynamarie/week4lab/index.md

 This code runs the two tests, one of them fails and one of them passes.
-The one that fails is the testReverseInPlace.
-The test that passes is the testReverseInPlace2.
+The one that fails is the `testReverseInPlace`.
+The test that passes is the `testReverseInPlace2`.
 It passes because there is only one element in the array, so there aren't any numbers to incorrectly sort by.

 4.